-The Bank must compete for both deposit and loan customers with other financial institutions.
+The Bank must compete for both deposit and loan customers with other financial institutions with greater resources than are available to the Bank.
 Currently, there are numerous branches of national, regional, and local banks, as well as other types of entities offering financial services, located in the Bank's market area.